-We are offering up to Units, with each Unit consisting of one share of our Common Stock and aWarrant to purchase one share of our Common Stock at an exercise price equal to \$ per share; and up to Pre-Funded Units, with each Pre-Funded Unit consisting of aPre-Funded Warrant to purchase one share of our Common Stock at an exercise price equal to \$0.0001 per Pre-Funded Warrant, and aWarrant.
+We are offering 23,734,000 Units, with each Unit consisting of one share of our Common Stock and a Warrant to purchase one share of our Common Stock; and 130,106,000 Pre-Funded Units, with each Pre-Funded Unit consisting of a Pre-Funded Warrant to purchase one share of our Common Stock, and a Warrant.
 The Units and Pre-Funded Units have no stand-alone rights and will not be certificated or issued as stand-alone securities.
-The shares of our Common Stock included in the Units will be issued separately from the Warrants included in the Units and the Pre-Funded Warrants included in the Pre-Funded Units.
+The shares of our Common Stock included in the Units will be issued separately from the Warrants included in the Pre-Funded Warrants included in the Pre-Funded Units.
 We are also registering the shares of our Common Stock issuable from time to time upon exercise of the Warrants and Pre-Funded Warrants offered hereby.
-The following descriptions of our Common Stock, Pre-Funded Warrants and Certain provisions of our Certificate of Incorporation, by-laws, form of Warrant and form of Pre-Funded Warrant, which are filed as exhibits to the registration statement of which this prospectus is part.
+The following descriptions of our Common Stock, Pre-Funded Warrants and Warrants and certain provisions of our Certificate of Incorporation, our by-laws and Delaware law are summaries.
+You should also refer to our Certificate of Incorporation, by-laws, form of Warrant and form of Pre-Funded Warrant, which are filed as exhibits to the registration statement of which this prospectus is part.